Land0fChocolate/NewEmeraldRomHack/README.md

 - Painful Burn: If the target is burned, the user's moves have triple the chance to flinch (capped at 60%).
 Learned by Houndour/Houndoom.
 - King's Might: User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
 Used by Slaking.
 - Pleasant Dreams: Heals sleeping Pokemon 1/4 HP every turn.
 Used by Cresselia.
+- Origin: User has 2 additional moveslots that has moves that can be interchangeable outside of battle via the Origin Strand item.
+Used by Mew.
 - Time Traveller: When user HP hits 0, they revert back to their previous HP.
 Used once per battle for all users, but reset if a user faints an opponent Pokemon.
 Used by Celebi.
 - Wish Maker: User creates a wish on entry.
 Used by Jirachi.
 - Heart Swap: If user makes contact with target, stat changes are swapped.
 Used by Manaphy.